Did you know that your knees absorb about one-and-a-half times your body weight every step?

 In terms of prevention, there are a number of steps you can take:

 - Strength training.
-Keep your muscles that lead to your knees is crucial.
-Working on strong quadriceps and hip muscles keep your knees better aligned and balanced.
-Ensure you perform each strength exercise slowly, with an eye on form, as your knee will likely otherwise compensate, which can cause pain in and of itself.
+Keeping your muscles that surround the knees strong is crucial.
+Ensure you perform each strength exercise slowly and with proper form.
+Otherwise, your knee will compensate for poor form, which can cause pain and lead to injury.

 - Find the right shoes.
 Research the type of shoes you need for your foot type.
 You may be better off with motion control or stability shoes, or neutral cushioned shoes might be best.
 If you have any doubt, visit the clinic for a full gait analysis and we’ll put you into proper footwear.